Transcribed from a press conference at Amritapuri

 AMMA: Amma doesn’t have any desire.
 You can call her what you want: “mother,” “she,” “woman”….
 I don’t care.
 Amma has offered herself to the world.
 Once you become an offering, you have no claims.

 Q: Amma, you have such a big following and you are so powerful and people adore you.
 Have you ever thought of going to politics?
 You would win.

-AMMA: Amma does not have any desire to enter politics, because in politics, there is always two (two political parties).
+AMMA: Amma does not have any desire to enter politics, because, in politics, there are always two (two political parties).
 When you represent a political party, you cannot serve society fully.
 If you are ruling, there will be an opposition.
 Amma does not have any party, she can serve everyone; she can serve better.
 If the government gets 1,000 rupees, only 10 rupees go to people because they have to pay their administration and workers.
 It’s like pouring oil from one vessel to another.
 By the time we reach the last vessel, there is no oil left.
 Whereas if Amma gets 10 rupees, it goes to people as 1,000 rupees, as in Amma’s ashram, there are tens of thousands of people willing to serve without remuneration.